Ashley Battaglini

 About

-I completed my Psychology Specialist Bachelor’s degree at the University of Toronto.
+I completed my Bachelor of Science as a Psychology Specialist at the University of Toronto.
 During this time I gained research experience in Clinical and Social/Personality Psychology.
-I completed my Clinical Psychology Master’s degree at the University of British Columbia.
-My thesis investigated interpersonal emotion regulation and its association with affect in response to stress.
-I am currently a PhD candidate in the Clinical Psychology program, working with Dr. Joelle LeMoult in her Depression, Anxiety and Stress Lab (DAS Lab).
-My program of research investigates intra- and interpersonal emotion regulation and emotion regulation flexibility, in both healthy and clinical samples (i.e., anxiety, depression).
+I completed the Clinical Psychology Master’s and PhD program at the University of British Columbia, working with Dr. Joelle LeMoult in her Depression, Anxiety and Stress Lab (DAS Lab).
+My Master’s thesis investigated interpersonal emotion regulation and its association with affect in response to stress.
+My dissertation examined the relation of intrapersonal and interpersonal emotion regulation flexibility and affect in daily life.
+My program of research investigates intra- and interpersonal emotion regulation and emotion regulation flexibility, in the general population and clinically characterized samples (i.e., anxiety, depression).

 Research